wisemen-digital/sysops-docker-images/matomo/README.md

 ## Configuration

+Check the [general readme](../README.md) for configuring common settings.

 This image can be configured using the following environment variables:

 | Environment Key | Applied | Description |